9 Best Climbing Harnesses of 2025

 Rating: 4 out of 5.

-Yes, it’s the same one.
-This isn’t a mistake.
-The Momentum also wins Best Value because it’s cheap but doesn’t skimp on the one thing that actually matters: safety.
+The Momentum also wins Best Value because it is cheap but does not skimp on the one thing that actually matters, safety.

 Most Lightweight

 This award is for the harness that weighs basically nothing.
-The Blue Ice Choucas Light wins because it’s so light it feels like a joke.
+The Blue Ice Choucas Light wins because it is so light it feels like nothing.

 At 89 grams, it weighs less than your phone and packs down to the size of a headlamp.
-It does this by getting rid of all the padding; it’s just thin, strong webbing.
+It does this by getting rid of all the padding, it is just thin, strong webbing.

-It’s not for hanging around in, but for specialists like alpinists and ski mountaineers counting every single gram, it’s the only real choice.
+It is not for hanging around in, but for specialists like alpinists and ski mountaineers counting every single gram, it is the only real choice.
+Astonishingly light and packable, perfect for alpine and ski-mo missions.

 Rating: 4 out of 5.